nbro/learning-long-range-perception/code/simulation/README.md

 ## Required catkin packages

-To execute the code under this `simulation` module, you will need the following ROS packages in your workspace
+To execute the code under this `simulation` folder, you will need the following ROS packages in your workspace

 1. `pioneer3at_simulation`
 2. `thymioid`